Brett Adcock: Career

-Cover
+In May 2022 he founded Figure AI, an artificial intelligence startup based in Sunnyvale that is working on a general-purpose humanoid robot.
+Adcock assembled Figure's team from people working at Boston Dynamics, Tesla, Google DeepMind and Apple.
+Adcock opined that the creation of humanoid robots will mitigate labor shortages, and in an October 2025 interview with Time, stated that within 10 years, "every home will have a humanoid."
+Adcock tested the company’s humanoid robots in his home.

 In October 2023, Adcock founded AI security company Cover to prevent school shootings in the United States.
 Cover uses licensed technology from the Jet Propulsion Laboratory of NASA.

+In 2025, Adcock founded Hark, a startup working on AI models and next-generation AI hardware devices, designed to serve as a "universal interface between humans and machines."
+He has been self-funding the company.
+In May 2026, Hark raised $700 million at a $6 billion valuation.

 Personal life

-Brett Adcock resides in Palo Alto, California, with his wife and three children.
-Adcock has a penchant for the Robot series authored by Isaac Asimov, novels that influenced his career.
+Adcock resides in Palo Alto, California, with his wife and three children.
+He has a penchant for the Robot series authored by Isaac Asimov, novels that influenced his career.
+During a Time photoshoot, Adcock played croquet in his Bay Area weekend home.

-Honors
+Recognition

 He was included in the Time 2024 list of influential people in AI.